brbsix/subsystem/README.rst

 Requirements
 ============

-*NOTE: The most recent version of subsystem is bundled with yad 0.28.0.
-It is tentatively included at this time purely out of convenience for users.*

 A GTK dialog tool (yad or zenity) is required if you'd like to make use of the GUI renamer.

-yad is available via tarball (at its homepage_) or webupd8team PPA (Launchpad_):
+yad is the recommmended tool.
+It is available via tarball (at it's homepage_) or webupd8team PPA (Launchpad_):

 ::